 - Any information and data provided upon request to the Ministry, as well as to any companies or individuals assisting the Ministry.
 The CEO shall upon a request from the Ministry for access to data and analysis systems ensure that agreements with data providers, systems providers and index providers offer direct access for the Ministry.

-The Executive Board must also without undue delay be informed about matters that are required to be reported to the Ministry of Finance in accordance with the mandate for management of the Government Pension Fund, significant changes and development of NBIM’s organisation and investment management operations and in case of any material breaches on investment guidelines or regulatory breaches.
+- Matters that are required to be reported to the Ministry of Finance in accordance with the mandate for management of the Government Pension Fund, Critical operational incidents.